2011 Washington Redskins season: Week 1: vs. New York Giants

-The Redskins opened the 2011 season at home against their division rival the New York Giants, to mark the tenth anniversary of September 11, 2001; both teams represented the cities that were targeted by the terrorists that day.
+The Redskins opened the 2011 season at home against their division rival the New York Giants, on the tenth anniversary of the September 11 attacks on New York City and Washington D.C.

 With the win, the Redskins started their season at 1–0.

 Week 2: vs. Arizona Cardinals

 With the win, the Redskins improved to 2–0.
 This would be the last time the team would win a game at home until hosting the Minnesota Vikings during the middle of the 2012 season.

 Week 3: at Dallas Cowboys

 Coming off their home win over the Cardinals, the Redskins flew to Cowboys Stadium for a Week 3 NFC East duel with the Dallas Cowboys on Monday night.
 Washington threw the game's opening punch in the first quarter with a 46-yard field goal from kicker Graham Gano.
 The Cowboys answered with kicker Dan Bailey getting a 41-yard field goal, while the Redskins replied with Gano's 27-yard field goal.
 Dallas would take the lead in the second quarter as Bailey made a 27-yard and a 32-yard field goal, yet the Redskins closed out the half with Gano's 50-yard field goal.

 Washington began the third quarter with quarterback Rex Grossman finding running back Tim Hightower on a 1-yard touchdown pass.
 The Cowboys would end the third quarter with Bailey making a 41-yard field goal.
 Dallas regained the lead in the fourth quarter with Bailey booting a 23-yard and a 40-yard field goal.
 The 'Skins tried to rally, but the Cowboys' defense held on to preserve the win.

 With the loss, the Redskins fell to 2–1.